 The top half of each kidney is protected by the ribs, but the bottom half of each kidney is protected only by muscle and skin.
 In most cases the right kidney is slightly lower than the left.
 Perhaps this is to make room for the liver.
 On the left side the spleen is just above the kidney, but it is much smaller and does not force the kidney so low.

 Image thanks to Gray's Anatomy via Wikimedia Commons

 "right at the bottom edge of your ribs"

 Pain from your kidney will be felt as back pain.
 Kidney back pain, will be felt on the right or left side of your mid to low back, right at the bottom edge of your ribs.
 When the pain from your kidney becomes severe it may also radiate to your abdomen.

 Kidney stones back pain may start in the area of the kidney and then migrate to the abdomen and your back will feel better.
 As the stone continues to move through the ureter the pain will leave the abdomen and move into the groin.
 Then when the stone leaves the ureter, and it passes into the bladder, the pain may stop altogether.

 "your back will be very tender at the kidney location"

 When your kidney is swollen and the renal capsule becomes tight and painful, you will have mid to lower back pain, and your back will be very tender over your kidney.
-Anything that jars or bumps your kidney, such as a small jump or a soft punch in that area, will cause severe pain.
+Anything that jars or bumps your kidney, such as a small bump or a soft punch in that area, will cause severe pain.

 Anytime that you think you may be having problems with your kidney, such as kidney infection symptoms or kidney failure symptoms, is important to see your doctor.
 These things do not usually get better on their own.